mgarcia01752/BareMetalRouterOS/README.md

 ### 4. Test Run Bare Metal Router OS

-Verify the functionality of the BMR image using QEMU:
+Verify the functionality of the BMROS image using QEMU:

 ```bash
 sudo ./test-run-bmros.sh